Turkana County: Geography

 The county is within the boundaries of the former Rift Valley province.
-According to data provided during 1991 the majority of the population at that time lived by way of farming.
+According to data provided in 1991, the majority of the population were farmers.
 With an area of nearly 77,000 km^{2}, Turkana is the largest county, including the area covered by Lake Turkana, in Kenya.

-Turkana County is emerging to be a major source of electric power in Kenya.
-Kengen's Turkwel Hydro Power Plant, situated on the southwest of Turkana County, produces hydroelectric power which is connected to the national power grid at Lessos.
-The county is current subject of crude oil exploration in Block 10BB and Block 13T and has potential for geothermal, solar and wind energy.
+Turkana County is emerging as a major source of electric power in Kenya.
+Kengen's Turkwel Hydro Power Plant, situated in the southwest of Turkana County, produces hydroelectric power connected to the national power grid at Lessos.
+The county is currently experiencing crude oil exploration in Block 10BB and Block 13T and has the potential for geothermal, solar and wind energy.

 Kekarongole and Katilu had irrigation networks made commencing sometime during or after 1975.

-Rainfall measurements per annum (1982 data) is recorded as less than ten inches; with a range of between 115mm and 650mm.
+Rainfall per annum (1982 data), is less than 250 mm, with a range of between 115 mm and 650 mm.

 There were thirteen drought periods in a period of 50 years beginning 1938.

 Economics

 Turkana is the poorest region in Kenya.
-The county is, however, experiencing upward reviews due to ongoing mineral explorations and inventions, especially of oil and water resources.
+The county is, however, experiencing upward reviews due to ongoing mineral exploration, especially of oil and water resources.
 Turkana County residents are also enjoying the fruits of devolution.
 Devolution of power in Kenya is viewed as a blessing for the forgotten people of Turkana.
-It has been received in the sub- counties with much appreciation due to its direct benefits to the citizens.
-The current administration shares out these benefits equally to all sub counties in addition to enhancing citizen participation in development activities.
+It has been received in the sub-counties with much appreciation due to its direct benefits to citizens.
+The current administration shares these benefits equally to all sub counties in addition to enhancing citizen participation in development activities.

-On 26 March 2012, Kenyan President Mwai Kibaki announced that oil had been discovered in Turkana County after exploratory drilling by Anglo-Irish firm Tullow Oil, and he further stated that:
+On 26 March 2012, Kenyan President Mwai Kibaki announced that oil had been discovered in Turkana County after exploratory drilling by Anglo-Irish firm Tullow Oil, he further stated that:

 It is... the beginning of a long journey to make our country an oil producer, which typically takes in excess of three years.
 We shall be giving the nation more information as the oil exploration process continues.

 Gold panning was reported (2005) as occurring at Lochoremoit, Namoruputh, Lokiriama and Ng' akoriyiek.

 According to Barrett (2001) cited in Watson the wealth of a person is kept in the form of cattle.

-Figures stated as of 1998 stated an average estimated herd size of 15–20.
+Figures stated in 1998 gave an average estimated herd size of 15–20.

-In 2013 it was announced by UNESCO that large reserves of groundwater had been discovered in Turkana County which was discovered using satellite exploration technology then confirmed by drilling.
-The extraction of the water began in 2014 and it is being piped to provide water to Lodwar town for irrigation and water for the people.
-However, this project was later abandoned when it was found that the water in the aquifer was too salty to be treated or to be used for other purposes.
+In 2013 it was announced by UNESCO that large reserves of groundwater had been discovered in Turkana County using satellite exploration technology, later confirmed by drilling.
+Extraction of the water began in 2014 and is being piped to Lodwar for irrigation and human consumption.
+However, this project was subsequently abandoned when it was found that the water in the aquifer was too salty to be treated or to be used for other purposes.